 Option 3: Use the wide path/sidewalk on the west side of Webster to get to Stargell, where there’s a wide path/sidewalk on the southern side of the street that can take you to Fifth and/or Bette.

 Option 4: Go north along the path on the east side of Wilma Chan Way as far north as it goes, ride a small block-long segment of quiet street to the waterfront, and then go along the waterfront trail past Pasta Pelican and through Mariner Square Drystack to enter the park from its eastern entrance.
-The trail is a little bumpy, so plan to go slow.
+The trail is a really bumpy and poorly lit at spots, so be careful (especially in the dark).

 Option 5: Head north at the Encinal Basin near Wind River and wind along the waterfront trail the whole way.
 Except for the little stretch along Marina Village Parkway where the Shipway buildings are, this is a very scenic route.
 Plan to go slowly, though, as there are pedestrians and a few bumps.